 Morality is the affirmation, or betrayal, of our trust in other persons.
 It is the basis for the interaction of persons at their higher level of existence.

 (Complex human interactions based on shared ideas and trust.This is moral responsibility and activity.
-From the operating room to the football field, from the organized flow of traffic to the stock market, all are based on a foundation of trust—though with sanctions and penalties to maintain it.)
+From the operating room to the football field, from the organized flow of traffic to the stock market, from the classroom to voting, all are based on a foundation of trust—though with sanctions and penalties to re-enforce it.)

-Most of us feel, and sometimes think, deeply about it.
+Most of us feel, and sometimes think, deeply about morality.
 Our trust has been shaken by current events.
 Can we live together?
 Can we act in unison, and pledge ourselves to this?
 Yes, we can and must!
-Morally responsible action is the basis of our human life and we must struggle to maintain it.
+Morally responsible action is the basis of our human life at its most rewarding level: we must struggle to maintain it.

 I hope this post helped clarifythe Fact of Morality and bolsteryour preference for it.
 Your reflection is necessary.
 Today, a discussion exists; today the character of morality hangs in the balance, as it has at other times in our history.
 Act now.
 Human trust is worth the struggle.

-(An estimated 4,000 rallied in Detroit and marched on this cold day in March.
+(An estimated 4,000 workers rallied and marched for jobs and increased wages in Detroit on this cold day in March.
 At the Dearborn city line, police fired tear gas and bullets.
 Marchers scattered but then regrouped and pushed forward, throwing rocks and bottles, one mile into Dearborn heading for Ford’s largest auto plant.
-From an overpass, police sprayed fire hoses on the freezing and advancing workers.
+From an overpass, police sprayed fire hoses on the cold and advancing workers.
 Ford ‘security’ forces fired bullets.
 22 were wounded by gunfire, 4 killed.
 The march was then abandoned.)

 *For presentation on Memes, see D. Dennett, From Bacteria to Bach and Back, chapters 10-11.
 The concept of Meme is a cross between concepts of a Thought, a Gene and a Virus.
 It allows Dennett to discuss Cultural Evolution and its changes of intellectual themes with great latitude.
 By contrast, Hard Determinism has virtually no ability to discuss the complexity, marvel and effectiveness of our intellectual lives except in vague platitudes about ‘adaptions to environments’ and ‘future neural discoveries’.